 Lush scenery, spectacular views, animals, birds……and complete seclusion.
 A trip to the mountains will get you away from the masses and open your eyes to the real Jamaica.

 Wonderful, secluded beaches exist all over this island, and few apart from the very lucky are aware of them.
-Get away from the packed and soulless tourist beaches and head to Treasure Beach for some quality time with the sea.
+Get away from the packed tourist beaches and head to Treasure Beach for some quality time with the sea.

 Perhaps one for the more adventurous, Cockpit Country is a vast untouched area of Jamaica, perfect for hiking and quiet reflection.
 Best to trek here with a local who knows the area well.